For questions or information, please contact:

-IB exam score transcripts are typically received from the International Baccalaureate Organization in August, but we do accept them throughout the year.
+Most IB test scores are received electronically from the International Baccalaureate Organization in mid-July, but we do accept them throughout the year.
 Any proficiency credit you earn is immediately posted to your academic record.

 Sometimes your IB test results will give you a higher course placement than your placement test results.
 If test results from your IB exam and your placement exam generate conflicting placement messages, you may follow the higher placement message.
 Please discuss your options with your academic advisor.

-Illinois recognizes the value of the IB Program.
-Nevertheless, you should be aware that there are times when it is in your best interest to take the actual course that corresponds to the IB credit.
-The course might better prepare you for the rigors of the next course in the sequence.
+Illinois recognizes the value of the IB Diploma Programme.
+Nevertheless, you should be aware that there are times when it is in your best interest to decline the test-based credit and take the actual course that corresponds to the IB credit.
+The course might better prepare you for the rigors of the next course in the sequence or might be required by a future graduate school.
 Consult with your academic advisor, as this decision will often depend on your academic goals.

 FAQ: Learn about the law that requires credit be awarded for IB scores of 4, 5, 6, and 7.

 Questions can be emailed to email@example.com or you may call (217) 265-6248 during normal business hours.